 MONITORING AND REMEDIATION - with a focus on monitoring to help identify and remediate cases of child labor and support through the implementation of community-based CLMRS.

-- Awareness raising activities about the issues related to child protection.
+- Awareness raising activities, such as trainings to community members about the issues related to child protection.

 - Community Child Protection Committees (CCPCs) form an integral part of our CLMRS, building the capacity of communities to help identify, support, and protect vulnerable children.

-- CLMRS cover farming families in Cocoa Life communities and focus on the support needed through (i) remediation of children identified as vulnerable and families identified as at risk of child labor and (ii) monitoring, including an assessment of continued access to school.
+- CLMRS are aligned with our supply chain and cover farming families in Cocoa Life communities who grow the cocoa purchased by our suppliers.
+CLMRS cover farming families in Cocoa Life communities and focus on the support needed through (i) identification of children in or at risk of child labor, (ii) remediation for children identified as vulnerable and families identified as at risk of child labor, and (iii) follow-up and monitoring of children who have received support.

 - By 2025, we aim to have all Cocoa Life communities in West Africa covered by CLMRS.